P-p-H-d/mlib/README.md

 Define the available algorithms for the container which oplist is container_oplist.
-The defined algorithms depend on the availability of the methods of the containers (For example, if there no CMP operation, there is no MIN operation defined).
+The defined algorithms depend on the availability of the methods of the containers (For example, if there no CMP operator, there is no MIN method defined).

 Example: